-Students studying in Western’s 88 graduate degree programs across 12 Faculties and Schools benefit from internationally recognized faculty members, excellent research facilities, and high-quality programming.
-Western is home to world-renowned research centres such as Robarts Research Institute, the Wind Engineering, Energy and Environment Research Institute, the Brain and Mind Institute, the Fraunhofer Project Centre for Composites Research, the Centre for Planetary Science and Exploration, and the Bone and Joint Institute.
+Students studying in Western’s 136 graduate degree programs across 11 faculties benefit from internationally recognized faculty members, excellent research facilities, and high-quality programming.
+Western is home to world-renowned research centres, such as Robarts Research Institute, the Wind Engineering, Energy and Environment Research Institute, the Brain and Mind Institute, the Fraunhofer Project Centre for Composites Research, the Centre for Planetary Science and Exploration, and the Bone and Joint Institute.

 As a community, the university attracts students from 121 countries who share in learning experiences and engage in study-abroad, research and volunteer opportunities to broaden perspectives and knowledge.
 Western students balance academic achievement with opportunities for athletic, volunteer and social engagement, which foster a strong community that extends to more than 284,000 alumni worldwide.